6 Steps to Treating the Pain of a Breakup

 Talia* and Jason* had been living together for almost two years.
 Talia wanted to get married and start a family.
 Jason said he wanted it too, but that they weren’t ready yet.
 “What will it take for us to be ready?” she asked.
 Jason could say only that he knew it wasn’t time.
 Six months later, he still wasn’t ready, and Talia decided that she had to break up with him.
 But she dreaded the pain and hurt she knew she would feel.
 It took her another six months to get up the courage to say goodbye.
 What she didn’t realize was that her decision would also hurt Jason.
 He sobbed when she told him she was leaving.
 “I’m so sorry,” he said.
 “I love you.
 I just can’t marry you.”
 He never did explain why.

-Recent research has shown that we feel an emotional wound in the same way (and sometimes in the same part of our brain) as we feel physical injury.
-In fact, phrases like “broken heart," “wounded spirit,” or “hurt feelings” are not simply metaphors.
-According to a group of researchers headed by Ethan Kross at the University of Michigan, evidence shows that emotional pain activates the same part of your brain as physical pain.
-(See the terrific blogs by my PT colleagues Peg Streep and Melanie Greenberg on some of the fascinating research into the physical connections to emotional pain.)
+Recent research has indicated that we feel an emotional wound in much the same way (and sometimes in the same part of our brain) as we feel physical injury.
+(See the terrific posts by my PT colleagues Peg Streep and Melanie Greenberg on some of the fascinating research into the physical connections to emotional pain.)

 So what does this mean about recovering from the breakup of a relationship?

 First, it means recognizing that you are suffering from an injury.
 These steps toward recovery are based on physician-recommended procedures for healing from a physical injury.